andreiionutdamian/k8s-lab/basic_test_fastapi/README.md

 ## Tests

-Finally you can run the full tests with the following command:
+Finally you can run the full tests by changing to either `nodeport_examples` or `production_like` dirs and run the following command:

 ```bash
 ./test_nodeport.sh